Bicol Philippines Travel Guide

 For international flights from the Philippines, the terminal fee usually factors into the ticket price.
 Domestic terminal fees, if not a portion of your airline ticket, typically appear as small sums paid at the airport.

-Arrive early for smooth check-in procedures.
+Show up early for smooth check-in procedures.

 Factor in time for security screening lines.

-Allow extra time for transfers between terminals.
+Allow extra time for transportation between terminals.

 Keep your passport and boarding pass readily accessible for all checkpoints.